MitasTech/myScripts/README.md

 # Welcome Everyone!

+This script simplifies the process of installing various of my scripts by providing users with an intuitive interface to select their desired options.
+Users are presented with a menu where they can choose from a variety of my scripts.
+Based on their selections, the installer automatically executes the chosen scripts, seamlessly installing everything according to the user's preferences.
+Say goodbye to manual installation hassles and welcome a streamlined, user-friendly installation experience with the Automated Script Installer.

 Here you can find my automated scripts to install AUR Helpers and Window Managers.
 Currently there are only four Window Managers Available.
 1) Qtile